Focus

 > Jesus assures us that we are not meant to be orphans, alone and unattached.
 Over and over, Jesus assured that disciples that he would not abandon them.
 He and the Father continue to be present with us in the Spirit, who is our Advocate, who inspires and protects us.

 > Love is the Spirit which unites the Father, Jesus and us, just as it unites parents and children; it is a presence and bond which transcends time and space.
-We are challenged to love others, to protect and advocate for the most vulnerable—for the orphans who are stranded and disconnected from the community.
+We are challenged to love others, to protect and advocate for the most vulnerable—for the orphans of any age who are stranded and disconnected from the community.

 For Reflection or Discussion